 - Flushing of your face, neck and chest

-- Passing rectal gas
+- Passing gas

 - Low or high blood pressure

-- IV site soreness
+- Soreness at the IV site

 Treating Side Effects

-- Avoid dehydration.
-Drink 6-8 cups of fluids every day unless your doctor has told you to restrict your fluid intake due to another medical condition.
-A cup is eight ounces of fluid.
-If you vomit or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack water in the body due to losing too much fluid).
+- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
+A cup is 8 ounces of fluid.
+If you throw up or have loose bowel movements you should drink more fluids so that you do not become dehydrated (lack water in the body due to losing too much fluid).

 Food and Drug Interactions